SolarRepublic/prerelease-docs/StarShell-Wallet-API-Primer.md

 ### 1. Generate RSA Key Pair

-In order better protect user privacy, all user-related data exchanged over the S2LP are encrypted using assymetric cryptography.
-Additionally, this data is placed in the hash fragment of the Universal Link URL to help ensure the information does not leave the device (e.g., in the event that no installed apps are registered to handle the Universal Link causing it to open in the browser).
+In order better protect user privacy, all user-related data exchanged over the S2LP are encrypted using assymetric (public-key) cryptography.
+Additionally, this encrypted data is placed in the hash fragment of the Universal Link URL to help ensure the information does not leave the device unnecessarily (e.g., in the event that no installed apps are registered to handle the Universal Link causing it to open in the browser).
-> The encryption of user-related data across app boundaries helps reduce the risks of leaking sensitive information from potentially malicious third parties that may be present of the device, such as spyware.
+> The encryption of user-related data across app boundaries is intended to reduce the attack surface of sensitive information from potentially malicious third parties that may be present of the device, such as spyware.

 Generate a new [RSA-OAEP key pair](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#rsa-oaep_2) (this algorithm was chosen for current and future compatibility with SubtleCrypto for PWAs on platforms that support protocol registration).
 Save the private key to your app's keychain on the device.
 Once a connection has been established, this same key can be reused on the same device for future communication.
 > It is critical that your app follow this procedure and generate the key on the device itself.
 StarShell will perform additional checks internally to ensure that such private keys are not being reused across devices.